whoughton/lz77/README.md

 This will generate HTML documentation in the `docs/` directory.
 Open `docs/index.html` in your browser to view the API docs for all exported functions and types.

 > **Note:** This implementation is lossless and round-trip safe: `decompress(compress(input)) === input` for all valid input.
 However, the exact compressed output may differ from previous versions or other LZ77 implementations, as there are multiple valid ways to encode the same data.
+>
+> **Compression output length:** The optimized version may produce compressed outputs of different lengths compared to the legacy version.
+This is due to differences in how matches are found and selected, which is normal for LZ77.
+All outputs are valid and will decompress to the original input.

 ### Browser Usage